codecypher/LearnAI/Level-0/ml/data_prep.md

 - Identify Rows that Contain Duplicate Data
 - Delete Rows that Contain Duplicate Data

-Data cleaning also includes the following [7]:

-- Delete Unnecessary Columns
-- Check data types
-- Handle missing values
-- Handle duplicate values
-- Handle outliers
-- Handle categorical data
-- Encoding class labels
-- Parsing dates
-- Character encodings
-- Inconsistent data entry
-- Scaling and normalization

-The article [9] provides some Tips and Tricks to Deal with a Messy Date String Column in Pandas Dataframe.
+The article [17] provides some Tips and Tricks to Deal with a Messy Date String Column in Pandas Dataframe.

 ### Delete Unnecessary Columns

-There can be columns in the dataset that we do not need in our data analysis, so we can remove them using the `drop()` method with the specified column name [17].
+There can be columns in the dataset that we do not need in our data analysis, so we can remove them using the `drop()` method with the specified column name [25].

 ```py
   df.drop('last_name', axis = 1, inplace = True)
 ```

-We set the axis to 1 to specify that we want to delete a column and the inplace argument is set to True so that we modify the existing DataFrame to avoid creating a new DataFrame without the removed column.
+We set the axis to 1 to specify that we want wasto delete a column and the inplace argument is set to True so that we modify the existing DataFrame to avoid creating a new DataFrame without the removed column.

 ### Check Data Types